UNDERSTANDING THE MAGIC OF COMPOUNDING INTEREST

 As the chart below illustrates, assuming only a 2% inflation rate, $100,000 deposited in a non-interest bearing account would deteriorate in purchasing power to be equal to only $67,200 after 20 years.
 Stated another way, that $100,000 would buy you 32% less in 20 years than it did when you deposited it!

-How To Get Your Money Working For You
+How To Get the Magic of Compound Interest Working For You

 As the charts illustrate, earning interest on your money is fundamentally critical, and having that interest compound is just as critical.
 Here are a few tips for how to enjoy the benefits of compounding interest.